-1. Foundation inspection.
-Is to be made after trenches are excavated, any required reinforcing steel is in place, forms erected and shall at a minimum include the following building components:
+- 1. Foundation inspection.
+To be made after trenches are excavated, any required reinforcing steel is in place, forms erected and shall at a minimum include the following building components:

-Stem-wall
+- Stem-wall

-Monolithic slab-on-grade
+- Monolithic slab-on-grade

-Piling/pile caps
+- Piling/pile caps

-Footers/grade beams
+- Footers/grade beams

-1.1.
-Slab Inspection: Concrete slab and under-floor inspections shall be made after in-slab or under-floor reinforcing steel and building service equipment, conduit, piping accessories and other ancillary equipment items are in place, but before any concrete is placed or floor sheathing installed, including the subfloor.
+- 1.1.Slab Inspection: Concrete slab and under-floor inspections shall be made after in-slab or under-floor reinforcing steel and building service equipment, conduit, piping accessories and other ancillary equipment items are in place, but before any concrete is placed or floor sheathing installed, including the subfloor.

-A foundation/Form board survey prepared and certified by a registered surveyor may be required, prior to approval of the slab inspection.
+- 1.2.A foundation/form board survey prepared and certified by a Florida licensed professional surveyor and mapper may be required, prior to approval of the slab inspection.
 The survey shall certify placement of the building on the site, illustrate all surrounding setback dimensions and shall be available at the job site for review by the building inspector.
 In lieu of providing a survey, the contractor may elect to uncover all property line markers and string-up all property lines in preparation for inspection.

-- 1.2.
-In flood hazard areas, upon placement of the lowest floor, including basement, and prior to further vertical construction, the elevation certification shall be submitted to the authority having jurisdiction.
-In coastal high hazard areas and coastal A zones, the elevation certification shall be submitted upon the placement of the lowest horizontal structural member, and prior to further vertical construction. - 2.
-Framing inspection.
-Is to be made after the roof, all framing, fire blocking and bracing is in place, all concealing wiring, all pipes, chimneys, ducts and vents are complete and the rough electrical, plumbing, heating wires, pipes and ducts are approved and shall at a minimum include the following building components:
+- 1.3.In flood hazard areas, upon placement of the lowest floor, including basement, and prior to further vertical construction, the elevation certification shall be submitted to the authority having jurisdiction.

+- 2. Framing inspection.
+To be made after the roof, all framing, fireblocking and bracing is in place, all concealing wiring, all pipes, chimneys, ducts and vents are complete and the rough electrical, plumbing, heating wires, pipes and ducts are approved and shall at a minimum include the following building components:

-Window/door framing
+- Window/door framing

-Window U-factor/SHGC as indicated on approved calculations
+- Window U-factor/SHGC (as indicated on approved energy calculations)

-Vertical cells/columns
+- Vertical cells/columns

-Lintel/tie beams
+- Lintel/tie beams

-Framing/trusses/bracing/connectors (including truss layout and engineered drawings)
+- Framing/trusses/bracing/connectors (including truss layout and engineered drawings)

-Draft stopping/fire blocking
+- Draftstopping/fireblocking

-Curtain wall framing
+- Curtain wall framing

-Energy insulation (Insulation R- factor as indicated on approved calculations) Accessibility
+- Energy insulation (Insulation R-factor as indicated on approved energy calculations)

+- Accessibility

-Verify rough opening dimensions are within tolerances.
+- Verify rough opening dimensions are within tolerances.

-Window/door buck attachment
+- Window/door buck attachment

-- 2.1.
-Insulation Inspection: Is to be made after the framing inspection is approved and the insulation is in place, according to approved energy calculation submittal Includes wall and ceiling insulation. - 2.2.
-Lath and gypsum board inspection for fire-resistance-rated or shear assemblies.
-Lath and gypsum board inspections shall be made after lathing and gypsum board, interior and exterior, is in place, but before any plastering is applied or gypsum board joints and fasteners are taped and finished. - 3.
-Sheathing inspection.
-Is to be made either as part of a dry-in inspection or done separately at the request of the contractor after all roof and wall sheathing and fasteners are complete and shall at a minimum include the following building components:
+- 2.1 Insulation Inspection: To be made after the framing inspection is approved and the insulation is in place, according to approved energy calculation submittal.
+Includes wall and ceiling insulation.

+- 2.2 Lath and gypsum board inspection for fire-resistance rated or shear assemblies.
+Lath and gypsum board inspections shall be made after lathing and gypsum board, interior and exterior, is in place, but before ant plastering is applied or gypsum board joints and fasteners are taped and finished.
-Roof sheathing

-Wall sheathing

-Continuous air barrier

-Exterior Siding/Cladding

-Sheathing fasteners

-Roof/wall dry-in.

-NOTE: Sheathing fasteners installed and found to be missing the structural member (shiners) shall be removed and properly reinstalled prior to installation of the dryin material.

-4. Roofing inspection.
-Shall, at a minimum, be made in at least two inspections and include the following building components:
+- 3. Sheathing inspection.
+To be made either as part of a dry-in inspection or done separately at the request of the contractor after all roof and wall sheathing and fasteners are complete and shall at a minimum include the following building components:

-Dry-in

-Insulation

-Roof coverings (including In Progress as necessary)

-Insulation on roof deck (according to submitted energy calculation)

-Flashing
+- Roof sheathing

+- Wall sheathing

+- · Continuous air barrier